sictweb/dps945/policies.md

 ### Tests and similar graded work

-Tests must be written when scheduled.
-You can't simply write a test when it is convenient with you.
+Tests must be attempted when scheduled.
+You can't simply do a test when it is convenient with you.

-If you are unable to write a test, what happens?
+If you are unable to attempt a test, what happens?

 There is a [limited policy](graded-work#tests) detailed on the Graded Work info page.